Englands Smith Guides Quins Past Covid-hit Cardiff - UrduPoint

 "Half-time we were pretty vibrant and buoyed by the whole experience.
 Then Harlequins squeezed us a little bit and forced mistakes," Rees told Channel 4.

 "I've just paid tribute to the senior guys in the huddle as well, unbelievable.
-The last couple of weeks, to create that environment with the young fellas, and the semi-pros, who came in and flourished.
+The last couple of weeks, to create that environment with the young fellas, and the semi-pros, who came in and flourished." - Quins target knock-outs - As Cardiff tired, England winger Joe Marchant touched down and No. 8 Alex Dombrandt scored twice to give Quins a bonus point.

 "We knew it was going to be a tough match with all the disruption they had, they still have a quality side and they put in a great shift against Toulouse," Dombrandt told Channel 4.

-"The big target for us is that we want to make it to the knock-out stages," he added after backing up last Sunday's win at Castres.
+The only Champions Cup tie including a Top 14 outfit this weekend saw Castres travel to Limerick to take on Munster -- Ireland not being affected by France's border restrictions.

-Later, Exeter Chiefs -- title winners in 2020 -- head to Glasgow Warriors but the visitors supporters have been asked not to wear "faux Native American headdresses or chant the 'Tomahawk Chop' during the match" by the Scottish club, as they do for home fixtures.
+The Irish province welcomed back a host of senior players after they finished their 14-day isolation period on their return from South Africa but unsurprisingly they looked rusty.

-The only Champions Cup tie including a Top 14 outfit this weekend takes Castres to two-time winners Munster in front of a crowd of more than 20,000 at Thomond Park.
+Fly-half Ben Healy kicked them to a 9-3 lead at the break.
+He added another penalty before No. 8 Jack O'Donoghue dotted down in the 57th minute.

-The Irish province welcome back a host of senior players after they finished their 14-day isolation period on their return from South Africa.
+His opposite number Kevin Kornath replied four minutes from time and Benjamin Urdapilleta's conversion gave Castres the consolation of a bonus point at one of rugby's great strongholds.